TABLE OF CONTENTS

 1. Identify seed keywords

 Seed keywords are the terms you use to initiate the research process.
-They tend to be short tail (2 or 3 words) with high search volumes and broad in topical relevance.
+They tend to be short tail (2 or 3 words) with high search volumes and are broad in topical relevance.

 An example of a seed term for a business selling accounting software might be business accounting.